Training Language Models to Explain Their Own Computations: Introduction

 \section{Introduction}

-When language models (LMs) are prompted to explain decisions---to describe what features they relied on, or what intermediate computations they performed when generating an answer---their outputs are often plausible~\citep{korbak2025chainthoughtmonitorabilitynew}.
-But even when plausible, these explanations may not have any relationship to the internal computation that gave rise to LMs' decisions in the first place.
+When language models (LMs) are prompted to explain decisions, their outputs are often plausible~\citep{korbak2025chainthoughtmonitorabilitynew}, but may not bear any relationship to the computation that first gave rise to LMs' decisions.
 Indeed, work using attribution, feature visualization, and mechanistic interpretability techniques \citep{Simonyan2013DeepIC,10.5555/3495724.3497168,templeton2024scaling} has shown that LMs' verbalized explanations sometimes systematically fail to describe the factors that determine their decisions \citep{turpin2023language,chen2025reasoningmodelsdontsay, barez2025cot}.

-Can we fix this problem, and train LMs so that their verbalized explanations faithfully describe their internal computations?
-Several recent papers \citep{binder2025looking,song2025privilegedselfaccessmattersintrospection} have studied the related question of whether models can describe features of their own \emph{output distributions}, arguing that models might be able to leverage \textbf{privileged access} to their own internals to do so effectively.
+Can we fix this problem by training LMs so that their verbalized explanations faithfully describe their internal computations?
+Several recent papers \citep{binder2025looking,song2025privilegedselfaccessmattersintrospection,plunkett2025selfinterpretabilityllmscomplexinternal} have studied the related question of whether models can describe features of their own \emph{output distributions}, arguing that models might be able to leverage \textbf{privileged access} to their own internals to do so effectively.
 In this paper, we are interested in an even deeper form of privileged access: whether models can learn to describe not only their outputs, but their \emph{internal} representations and mechanisms, and whether privileged self-access enables them to do so better than learned explanation-generating methods derived from other models.
 We state our main hypothesis as follows:

 \shadedsquare{ \textbf{The Privileged Access Hypothesis} \\ Models trained to explain their own internal computations can do so more accurately than other models trained to explain them. }